What Are My Wedding Day Duties As The New Mexico Officiant?

 In addition, there is no expiration date on a marriage license in New Mexico.
 This means that the couple can file for their marriage license more than a year before their wedding and the marriage license will still be valid if returned within 90 days from the weddingdate.

 This makes your role as the wedding officiant easier because you do not have to calculate if the marriage license is currently valid based on the waiting period and expiration date (as you would in a State like Michigan or Washington).
 Since there is no waiting period or expiration, as long as the couple has their marriage license, you are all good to go.

 STEP 3FILL OUT THE NEW MEXICO MARRIAGE LICENSE

 Completing and signing the marriage license is your legal duty as the wedding officiant.
 Though this is a serious responsibiltiy, it is an easy task to fulfill.

 Completing the marriage license simply involves filling out your portion of the license and signing it with the couple.
-In New Mexico,
+In New Mexico, Two Adults are

 required to sign the marriage license.